 'Rosa roxburghii f. normalis Rehder & E.H.Wilson' rose Description

 Rose-pink to blush.
 5 petals.
-Single (4-8 petals) bloom form.
+Average diameter 2.25".
+Medium, single (4-8 petals), borne mostly solitary bloom form.
 Once-blooming spring or summer.

 Height of 6' (185 cm).
 Width of 6' (185 cm).

 USDA zone 6b through 9b (default).
 Can be used for hedge.
 Produces decorative hips.

 If you know the parentage of this rose, or other details, please contact us.

 R. roxburghii f. normalis Rehder & E.H.
 Wilson (1916).
 The single form of R. roxburghii was collected and introduced to the West several decades after the double form ("Chestnut rose", R. roxburghii f. roxburghii).
 The St. Petersburg Botanical Garden's great plant collector, Carl Johann (Karl Ivanovich) Maximowicz, found it in Japan, and collections in China followed.
 It was finally described to the satisfaction of taxonomists in 1915 when the confusing and ambiguous name "Rosa microphylla" was jettisoned for good.